-At March 31, 2020, the Company believed that it had adequate resources to maintain its minimum near-term obligations, including general corporate activities, based on its cash position, and the ability to pursue additional sources of financing, including equity placements.
-Subsequent to March 31, 2020, on May 15, 2020, the Company announced a Rights Offering (see 'Corporate Activities' section), and the expected gross proceeds of \$21.5 million from the Rights Offering will allow the Company to complete the fifth and final cash payment of US\$13 million to the OMNI Parties on or before June 30, 2020.
-The remaining proceeds from the Rights Offering will be used to cover general working capital expenses until the Alacran Pre-Feasibility Study can be re-started following lifting of restrictions from the Government-mandated COVID-19 lockdown in Colombia.
-Cordoba estimates that it will have sufficient funding for these purposes until Q4 2020, at which time it will pursue additional sources of financing.
+At June 30, 2020, the Company believed that it had adequate resources to maintain its minimum near-term obligations, including general corporate activities, based on its cash position, and the ability to pursue additional sources of financing, including equity placements.
+Cordoba estimates that it will have sufficient funding to cover general working capital expenses until Q4 2020, at which time it will pursue additional sources of financing.

-The Company currently has no source of operating cash flow, and has no assurance that additional funding will be available to it for additional exploration programs at its properties, or to enable the Company to fulfill its obligations under any applicable agreements.
+The Company currently has no source of operating cash flow, and has no assurance that additional funding will be available to it for additional exploration and development programs at its properties, or to enable the Company to fulfill its obligations under any applicable agreements.
 The ability of the Company to continue as a going concern is dependent on its ability to obtain additional sources of financing to successfully explore and evaluate its mineral properties and, ultimately, to achieve profitable operations.
 Failure to obtain such additional financing could result in delay or indefinite postponement of further exploration of the Company's properties and the possible loss of title to such properties.
 Significant reliance is placed on HPX, the Company's controlling shareholder, for providing ongoing financing to the Company.
 Failure of HPX to provide or participate in financing, or the inability of HPX to provide or participate in financing, would likely result in difficulty for Cordoba to attract separate third-party investment.
-In addition, the spread of COVID-19 is having a negative impact on the financial markets which is expected to affect the Company's ability to obtain additional financing, and may have a material adverse effect on the Company's business, results of operations and financial condition.
+In addition, the spread of COVID-19 is having a negative impact on the financial markets, which is expected to affect the Company's ability to obtain additional financing, and may have a material adverse effect on the Company's business, results of operations and financial condition.
 As such, there is material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.